zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

-(lines starting with "#") which can have the "fuzzy" tag (more below), second the *msgid* which is the untranslated text (in English in the case of Zonemaster) that comes from the program code (Perl code in the case of Zonemaster), and the third part is the *msgstr* which is the tranlated text.
+(lines starting with "#") which can have the "fuzzy" tag (more below), second the *msgid* which is the untranslated text (in English in the case of Zonemaster) that comes from the program code (Perl code in the case of Zonemaster), and the third part is the *msgstr* which is the translated text.
 The task of the translator is to create and update *msgstr*.

 In many *msgid* there is one or several arguments within `{...}`, e.g.